 One of the big benefits of starting your career in a growing field like hair braiding is getting to be part of all of the industry's changes and developments.
 Thanks to Virginia's lax restrictions on hair braiders, you may be able to work in a wide variety of settings.
 Some braiders decide to work in spas or salons, providing customers with braiding services as they relax after hair processes or a massage.
 You can also work in a dedicated braiding clinic; these are common in larger cities.
 Other braiders may decide to go the route of business ownership.
 If you decide to open up your own hair braiding shop, you may need to go through various licensing procedures to ensure that your shop is up to code.
 As a beauty professional, it's likely that you'll need to work nights and weekends to reach the greatest number of patients.
 This is particularly true for shop owners, who may be the only braider on staff until they build their business.
 Work hard to learn different types of braiding and enjoy your new career!
 It may bring you great fulfillment and enjoyment.
 After earning a degree in psychology and working in social services, Melony Armstrong finally found the job of her dreams as a hair braider.
 This opened up many doors for her.
 She now owns her own salon and trains the hair braiders of the next generation.
 If you want to learn more about becoming a hair braider, use our beauty school listings to request information and compare programs today!

-Virginia Board of Barbers and Cosmetology
+Contact the Virginia State Board of Cosmetology

 - 9960 Mayland Drive, Richmond VA 23233

 - Website: Department of Professional and Occupational Regulation